Artemis of Bana-Mighdall: Wonder Woman

-Due to being in the demon dimension, Queen Hippolyta began to see visions of the future.
+Due to being in the demon dimension, Hippolyta began to see visions of the future.
 One of those visions included Wonder Woman dying.
 Keeping this to herself, she called for a new Contest for the title of Wonder Woman, claiming that she felt that Diana had proven inadequate in the role despite Diana's insistence that the world outside was more complicated than they had imagined.
-Initially excluding the new Amazons, Queen Hippolyta submitted to a vote on the whole to include them at Diana's behest.
+Initially excluding the new Amazons, Hippolyta submitted to a vote on the whole to include them at Diana's behest.
 Through some mystical managing on Hippolyta's part, Artemis eventually won the Contest and became the new Wonder Woman.
 Hippolyta then declared to both tribes that she considered Artemis her own daughter for winning the Contest, and during her entire tenure as Wonder Woman Artemis wore Diana's tiara.
 As gifts to aid her in her new mission, Artemis was given several magical objects.
 The Gauntlet of Atlas which increased its wearer's strength by ten times, The Sandals of Hermes which gave the gift of speed and flight and the golden Lasso of Truth which forced anyone tied by it to speak only the truth.

 Although Artemis tried diligently to distinguish herself from her predecessor in both New York City and Boston, this proved to be rather hard to do.
 Her approach to various situations were often seen as more violent than beneficial.
 Because of this, and due to Man's World's respect of Diana, Artemis often would receive the cold shoulder from those she tried to help, extending even to her brief time in the Justice League.
 Superman once commented to Diana that Batman refused to allow Artemis to sit in Diana's chair during Justice League meetings.
 Diana's twin sister Donna Troy even showed resentment toward Artemis carrying the Wonder Woman title, which caused their first meeting to escalate into a heated argument.

 She later met a representative from a public relations company who agreed to help Artemis with her public likeability.
 What Artemis was not aware of was that the company, with the help of the White Magician, had set up several battles for her with superhuman men.
 However, she ultimately helped downtrodden groups such as immigrant workers and abused women.
 Once she uncovered this truth she set about to prove herself by single-handedly taking down Boston's biggest mob boss: Julianna Sazia.
 Unable to capture Julianna, Artemis destroyed her army of robots and Sazia's booby-trapped mansion.
 Later, Artemis' arrogance gained the better of her, and she died in a battle with the White Magician who gained extreme power while accidentally being transported to Hell.
-Thus, Queen Hippolyta's vision of Wonder Woman dying came true (although, ironically, Diana still died for a time shortly after Artemis' death; Hippolyta had used a spell to slightly weaken Diana during the contest and her weakened strength resulted in her losing a crucial fight).
+Thus, Hippolyta's vision of Wonder Woman dying was fulfilled.